sunlightlabs/branding-bar/README.md

 # Sunlight Branding Bar

-The branding bar for Sunlight's tools and projects sits at the top of each site, and includes social media icons, an "About Sunlight" panel, and the Sunlight Foundation logo.
+The branding bar for Sunlight's tools and projects sits at the top of each site.
+This injects the branding bar and includes default styles.

 ![Demo](example/demo-brandingbar.gif)